louis-hildebrand/CodeJam2022/README.md

 You should now be all set to calculate optimal routes and help truckers minimize deadhead!
 The API can be run locally using `python manage.py runserver`.
 By default, the API will be available at `localhost:8000`.

 ## The API
-One endpoint is provided: `/findpath`.
+One endpoint is provided: `POST /findpath`.

 Requests should be made in the following format:
 ```